 Over the years MRAC has had a number of interesting and informative meeting programs.
 Coordinating meeting programs is not an easy task.
 For many years it supposedly was the task of the First Vice-President.
 That actually kept many people from running for office - they were afraid they would have to find 9 or 10 meeting programs per year (more when the club met weekly).
 During the 1990s that official requirement was removed and the entire board became involved with setting up programs.
-Over the years some special guests have made presentations to the group including a number of ARRL officials, representatives of various manufacturers and even amateur radio celebrities.
+Over the years some special guests have made presentations to the group including a number of ARRL officials, representatives of various manufacturers and even amateur radio "celebrities".
 Some of the organizations and companies represented have been:

-Amateur Electronic Supply
+Amateur Electronic Supply ARRL

-ARRL

-Ed Handy W1BDI Communications Mgr.
+F. Ed Handy W1BDI Communications Mgr.
 Bob Inderbitzern NQ1R Marketing Mgr.
 Bart Jahnke VEC Mgr.

-Bird Electronics Corp.

-C. Crane Company

-Centralab

-Chicago Radio Laboratories

-Electro Voice

-Jewell Electrical Instrument Co.

-McMurdo-Silver Inc.

-Shure Bros.
+Lew McCov W1ICP Technical Assistant, Feature Author Ed Tilton W1HDQ "World Above 50 MHz" QST Columnist Bird Electronics Corp.
+C. Crane Company Centralab Chicago Radio Laboratories Electro Voice Eldico Fansteel Products Jewell Electrical Instrument Co.
+Marguette Electronics Marquette University Milwaukee School of Engineering McMurdo-Silver Inc. Ohmite SDR Play Shure Bros.
 Telrex Corp.

-Gordon West

-Wisconsin Electric Co.

-Wisconsin Telephone Co.
+Unified Microsystems Gordon West West Mountain Radio David White Co.
+Western Electric Wisconsin Electric Co.
+Wisconsin Inspection Bureau Wisconsin Telephone Co.
 Yaesu